Understanding The Effects Of PTSD From Domestic Violence

 Medically reviewed by Melissa Guarnaccia, LCSW

 The person inciting domestic violence, the survivor, and the people who witness it may also be impacted.
-Domestic abuse incidents can be frequent or sporadic, but they're rarely isolated and often escalate in severity.
-In the worst scenarios, the abuse can result in critical injury or death.
-To understand the relationship between domestic violence and post-traumatic stress disorder (PTSD), it may be beneficial to become familiar with different types of abuse and their effects on the people traumatized by them.
+Domestic violence incidents can be frequent or sporadic, but they're rarely isolated and often escalate in severity.
+In the worst scenarios, the violence can result in critical injury or death.
+To understand the relationship between domestic violence and post-traumatic stress disorder (PTSD), it may be beneficial to become familiar with different types of abuse and their effects on the people experiencing PTSD from them.

 A therapist can help you cope with abuse-related trauma